Mohamed-Mayallo/notification-service/README.md

   ```
     1- DEFAULT_SMS_SERVICE                    : Define the default SMS provider (AWS SNS)
     2- DEFAULT_PUSHER_SERVICE                 : Define the default SMS provider (Firebase)
-    3- QUEUE_DELAY_IN_SEC                     : Number of seconds queue will wait to send the notifications (60 sec)
+    3- QUEUE_DELAY_IN_SEC                     : Number of seconds queue will wait to send the next notifications (has to be 60 sec, but for development purposes, it is 3 sec)
-    4- LIMIT_OF_SENT_NOTIFICATIONS_IN_MINUTE  : Available notifications that will be sent in every queue job (10)
+    4- LIMIT_OF_SENT_NOTIFICATIONS_IN_MINUTE  : Available notifications that will be sent in every queue job (has to be 10, but for development purposes, it is 3 notifications)
   ```

 ## How to run it